 Make your way to either Leibenthal or Sceptre; you’ll probably need a map to do that.
 We drove to Sceptre on Highway 32 and found the Great Sandhills Museum on the main street – closed unfortunately.

-But they did have a map posted on their door.
+But they did have a map posted on their door of the Great Sand Hills in Saskatchewan location.
 You could tell it was done by a local who knew the area.
 Quite frankly I can’t tell the difference between a gravel road and a dirt road out in the middle of nowhere.

 And although there were signs for bird viewing areas, it wasn’t until you were within a few kilometres of the parking lot that any signs mentioning sandhills showed up.
 Nonetheless we found them.

 I’m glad we persevered in locating the sand dunes.
-I had been told by a few people on a couple of separate occasions, including in a restaurant in Gros Morne National Park in Newfoundland, that I really should make the effort to see the dunes.
+I had been told by a few people on a couple of separate occasions, including in a restaurant in Gros Morne National Park in Newfoundland, that I really should make the effort to see the Great Sand Hills in Saskatchewan.

 I’m glad I did – and you will too.
 Just be warned that there are no services at the dunes so bring lots of water and a picnic lunch or dinner with you.
 For great photography, aim to be there for sunrise or sunset.